electronick1/stairs_doc/source/index.html.md

 Then to start reading process you can run: <br>
 `python manager.py producer:process`

-As it was mentioned before worker_producer - it's a parrallel way to read your data.
-So if you want more processes just run command above multiple times.
+As it was mentioned before worker_producer - it's a parallel way to read your data.
+So if you want more processes just run the command above multiple times.
 It will read batches from `producer:init` command.

-In the same way like simple_producer it will prevent queue from overfitting.
+In the same way like simple_producer it will prevent the queue from overfitting.

 <br><br><br>